tzkangni/tzkangni.github.io/_pages/about.md

 # 🔥 News
+- *2024.02*: &nbsp;🎉🎉 One paper on “HSI and LiDAR classification” is accepted by IEEE JSTARS.
 - *2023.12*: &nbsp;🎉🎉 One paper on “Remote sensing scene classification” is accepted by National Remote Sensing Bulletin.
 - *2023.06*: &nbsp;🎉🎉 One paper on “SAR image classification” is accepted by IEEE GRSL.
 - *2023.06*: &nbsp;🎉🎉 One paper on “Flow estimation” is accepted by IEEE ICIP 2023.